classicfoo/notething/README.md

-X When doing find and replace, it doesn't search from the beginning X After replacing, it should automatically find the next instance (ready for replacing) X Find and replace not working on new window after going file > new T Pressing enter a few time on line with heading doesn't work as expected T Arrow keys doesn't move dates on calendar
+X When doing find and replace, it doesn't search from the beginning X After replacing, it should automatically find the next instance (ready for replacing) X Find and replace not working on new window after going file > new X Pressing enter a few time on line with heading doesn't work as expected T Arrow keys doesn't move dates on calendar
 X Checkboxes not showing properly for settings.
 X Open file dialog makes other window focused.
 X Ctrl+Shift+Home not working
-T Shift+tab does not work
+X Shift+tab does not work on single lines

 # Test Area